 As mobile-based traffic continues to increase, text-based marketing is even more important to add to your marketing stack.

 Much like email marketing, the first step is gathering phone numbers to segment into various audience groups.
 While some may doubt visitors’ willingness to supply their phone number, (after all, your phone number has nearly become the new social security number — when’s the last time yours changed?) our team has seen several retail clients reach opt-in rates upwards of 70%!

 To start, design a lead capture pop-up to encourage your site’s visitors to subscribe to your text alerts.

-Below is an SMS opt-in example built by our Professional Services team that could be utilized to collect phone numbers along with emails for multi-channel strategies.
+Below is an SMS pop up example that could be used to collect phone numbers along with emails for multi-channel strategies.

 Download the json file to upload this promotion template below.